Here’s our card.

 starts with us.

-Denver South EDP’s predecessor organizations were wildly successful in growing the Denver South region into what it is today: Colorado’s Corporate Capital, home to seven of nine Colorado-based Fortune 500 headquarters.
+Denver South EDP’s predecessor organizations were wildly successful in growing the Denver South region into what it is today: Colorado’s Corporate Capital, home to six of ten Colorado-based Fortune 500 headquarters.

-We are committed to building upon the organization’s legacy through visionary economic development leadership, civic involvement and positive business advocacy in a non-partisan and collaborative manner to continuously improve the region’s economy and high-quality living standard.
+We are committed to providing visionary economic development leadership, civic involvement and business advocacy in a non-partisan and collaborative manner to continuously improve the region’s economy and high-quality of life.

 Our specific focus areas are: